 I allocated myself an allowance while saving to travel.
-I would go out on week days where there were cheap movies.
+I would go out on weekdays where there were cheap movies.
 Most cities have local magazines where discounts are offered.
-I went to an opera in London for 5 pounds, had 3 course dinners in Asia for $10 including a glass of wine.
+I went to an opera in London for 5 pounds, had 3-course dinners in Asia for $10 including a glass of wine.
 Keep a look-out for these magazines, there are amazing deals waiting to be discovered.

 7. Never underestimate loyalty discounts

 I was quoted $10K for my trip to Antarctica, and that was just the cruise down there, not including flights.
 The savings account I opened up to accrue interest was specifically for Antarctica.
-When I finally had enough saved and took out the money, I went with a company I had previously travelled with on 4 other trips-they gave me 60% off of my trip with my loyalty discount stacked with other discounts they were offering.
+When I finally had enough saved and took out the money, I went with a company I had previously traveled with on 4 other trips-they gave me 60% off of my trip with my loyalty discount stacked with other discounts they were offering.

-I had extra money, so I booked on a trip to Argentina and Brazil and still had enough to pay for my flights.
+I had extra money, so I booked a trip to Argentina and Brazil and still had enough to pay for my flights.
 I booked my hotel through Expedia, using points to pay for it.
-On my flight from Buenos Aires to Ushuaia (where the cruises leave for Antarctica) I was a frequent flyer and they upgraded me to business class!
+On my flight from Buenos Aires to Ushuaia (where the cruises leave for Antarctica), I was a frequent flyer and they upgraded me to business class!

 As a side note, this time next year all 50 states will be complete!